Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 Questions to Ask the Interviewers

-Most times, the interviewers usually ask if interviewees have questions.
+Most times, the interviewers usually ask if the interviewees have questions.

 It’s not good when you shake your head to this question.